ORNL/cfd-verify/README.rst

 .. note::

     CFDverify was developed to be the most trustworthy solution verification package available, but it has not been certified, yet.
-As such, make sure you review your work requirements and perform any quality work necessary before using CFDverify.
+As such, make sure you review your work requirements and perform any quality assurance work necessary before using CFDverify in your project.

 .. warning::